 1. Wombourne

 This rural village, south of Wolverhampton, is old enough to have medieval roots.
 Mentioned in the Domesday Book, Wombourne was once an agricultural village, but you can also find traces of its more recent industrial past here.
-On a dry day, taking a walk down the Staffordshire and Worcestershire canal is a must.
-You’ll likecly come across the Bratch too, a cluster of canal buildings which also include a pump house and locks.
+On a dry day, walking down the Staffordshire and Worcestershire canals is a must.
+You’ll likely come across the Bratch, a cluster of canal buildings which also include a pump house and locks.

 🚗 How to get there: 40 minutes by car.